 The Makita 18V LXT Leaf Blower boasts significant power for an 18V cordless unit.
 It delivers an impressive air velocity of up to 116 MPH (miles per hour) and an air volume of up to 459 CFM (cubic feet per minute).
 This combination of speed and volume is crucial for effectively moving various types of debris.
 The integrated brushless motor plays a vital role, running cooler and more efficiently than brushed motors, which translates to longer tool life and optimized battery energy usage.

-This blower excels at tasks like clearing dry broadleaves, grass clippings, and sawdust from hard surfaces suchways, patios, and garage floors.
+This blower excels at tasks like clearing dry broadleaves, grass clippings, and sawdust from hard surfaces such as driveways, patios, and garage floors.
 While it may not match the brute force of a high-voltage X2 (36V) blower or a heavy-duty gas model for massive, wet leaf piles, it provides ample power for routine clean-ups.
 The variable speed trigger allows for precise control, letting you adjust the airflow from a gentle breeze for delicate areas to a powerful blast for stubborn debris.

 Battery Life and Runtime